QiyuanTan/AI-study-guide-backend/README.md

 They will give you a better understanding of this project.

 > Note: Since all the parts are interconnected, you will not be able to run your code independently.
-> Make the pull request after you thank you're done, and I'll approve it if it looks reasonable.
+> Make the pull request after you think you're done, and I'll approve it if it looks reasonable.

 ## General information
 ### Project information